Part of System Constraints

 • If I lose control, something will go wrong.

-These rules do not need to be consciously chosen to strongly guide behavior.
+These rules do not need to be consciously chosen to strongly guide output.

 Activation makes old routes faster